 A new signing URL for a specific recipient can only be requested ten times per hour.
 If a recipient requests more than ten new singing URLs in one hour, the Send new link button is disabled and an error is triggered.

 Requesting a new URL to view an existing agreement does not consume a transaction.

 This feature only applies to the viability of the link to reach the document and has no bearing on the previously input information.

 The recipient has already accepted the ToU, and that acceptance is recorded on the transaction.
 No further acceptance is warranted.

 URL Endpoints that will enforce the expiry check:

-All public-facing links delivered in email are impacted.
+All public-facing links that target an agreement in email are affected equally.

 The Report Abuse links are not impacted, and will always be available.